-During the build-up to the FIFA World Cup 2018, A+E Networks UK/HISTORY used WHATS’ON to create a special pop-up channel which scheduled football-related programming.
+During the build-up to the FIFA World Cup 2018, A+E Networks UK/HISTORY used WHATS’ON to create a special pop-up channel which scheduled football-related programming and had all the relevant metadata copied to it.
 The channel was configured and ready to go within a few hours and ran for 14 days.
 This allowed the customer to focus dedicated content on a targeted event for a specific period of time.

 This is a perfect example of how WHATS’ON enables media companies to create and remove channels at the drop of a hat.
 With efficient management of multiple versions and channels, WHATS’ON can also help them faultlessly connect the right audience to the right (localized) content version.

-Several MEDIAGENIX customers have scheduled their FIFA World Cup coverage over both linear and non-linear channels with WHATS’ON, adapting their content to the destination communication devices, in a technical way, but also from an editorial point of view.
+Several MEDIAGENIX customers have scheduled sports coverage over both linear and non-linear channels with WHATS’ON, adapting their content to the destination communication devices, in a technical way, but also from an editorial point of view.
 The Facebook story format is not the long-form format on a website or a connected TV.

 “The pop-up channel was configured and ready to go within a few hours.”

 WHATS’ON simply treats VoD publications the same way as linear transmissions, be it with VoD-specific fields such as (online) categories and price codes and the publication end date.
 Multiple transmissions can be created with one click, for both VoD and Linear channels, in accordance with applicable rights, restrictions and business rules.
 No need to enter the data all over again: everything is replicated, but can be deviated from for every separate transmission.
 There are all kinds of automated checks to make sure everything is in accordance with the contracts, and the correct media asset with the correct components is linked to each transmission.
-Catch-up transmissions are linked to the linear transmission and are kept in synch thanks to the calculated relative start and end date.
+Catch-up transmissions are linked to the linear transmission and are kept in sync.

 For many customers WHATS’ON is the ultimate orchestrator of their broadcast operations.
 WHATS’ON can also integrate with any system under the sun to receive the data required for personalised recommendations.

-With diverse sports-only customers in Europe, MEDIAGENIX has studied their specific challenges and devised effective solutions from a scheduling and metadata perspective.
+With diverse sports-only customers in Europe, MEDIAGENIX have studied their specific challenges and devised effective solutions from a scheduling and metadata perspective.

 Alternative transmission schedules can be made and updated using the normal scheduling tools.
 This way the broadcaster can create, try out and measure what-if scenarios, and prepare significant changes in a transmission schedule which can then be updated in one single operation.
 Also, full-fledged substitute playlists can be created to prepare for contingencies or airing changes on broadcast day, for instance when covering live sports events with an uncertain duration.